libk24002/slurm-on-k8s/README.md

 When everything is ready, you can login your cluster and submit jobs.
 - Add PubKeys to login node
     ```markdown
-    you can edit `auth.ssh.configmap.perfabPubKeys` the file chart/values.yaml to add your public keys
+    you can edit `auth.ssh.configmap.perfabPubKeys` in the file chart/values.yaml, adding your public keys to the end
     Or you can edit `spec.values.auth.ssh.configmap.perfabPubKeys` in your slurmdeployment CRD
     ```